rwaldron/idiomatic.js/readme.md

 # Principals of Writing Consistent, Idiomatic JavaScript

+## This is a living document and new ideas for improving the code around us are always welcome.
+Contribute: fork, clone, branch, commit, push, pull request.

 ### All code in any code-base should look like a single person typed it, no matter how many people contributed.

 ### The following list outlines the practices that I use in all code that I am the original author of; contributions to projects that I have created should follow these guidelines.

 ### I do not intend to impose my style preferences on other people's code if they have an existing common style - this should be respected.

-#### This is a living document, contributions are welcome: fork, clone, branch, commit, push, pull request.

 ## Important, Non-Idiomatic Stuff: